Rule 10.670. Trial court personnel plans

 (A)Flex-time, part-time, job-sharing, and other alternative work schedules;

 (B)Cafeteria options to use pretax dollars for dependent care and medical care and for sick leave for the care of dependents;

 (C)An employee assistance program; and

 (D)A deferred compensation plan.

 (e) Submission of personnel plans

 The superior court of each county must submit to the Judicial Council a personnel plan in compliance with these provisions by March 1, 1999.
 The superior court of each county must submit to the Judicial Council any changes to this plan by March 1 of every following year.
-If requested by a superior court, the Administrative Office of the Courts must review the court's personnel plan and provide the court with technical assistance in preparing the plan.
+If requested by a superior court, Judicial Council staff must review the court's personnel plan and provide the court with technical assistance in preparing the plan.

 (Subd (e) amended effective January 1, 2016; previously amended effective January 1, 2007.)

 Rule 10.670 amended effective January 1, 2016; adopted as rule 2520 effective July 1, 1998; previously renumbered as rule 6.650 effective January 1, 1999; previously amended and renumbered as rule 10.670 effective January 1, 2007.